serkanyazicioglu/MicrosoftAzureStorageRepository/README.md

     protected override string StorageConnectionString => ConfigurationManager.ConnectionStrings["StorageConnectionString"].ConnectionString;
 }
 ```
-You may remove the abstract modifier if you want to use generic repositories or you may create individual repository classes for your documents if you want to set specific properties for that object.
+You may remove the abstract modifier if you want to use generic repositories or you may create individual repository classes for your documents if you want to set specific properties.
 ```
 public partial class Member : TableEntity
 {